anthropovixen/project2/README.md

 # Project 2

 This is a Business Digital Mockup Card built for a course on React skills with Bob Ziroll.
-It it is a static page, with an image, a body, and a footer.
+It is a static page, with an image, a body, and a footer.
 Practice with components and styling.

 ![Digital Business Card - Tanimara ELIAS SANTOS](public/business-card-app.png)